Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Background and Related Work

 \section{Background and Related Work}

 \privacyLabelsAnatomy

-\paragraph{Anatomy of a privacy label.} The Apple privacy labels are similar in style and content to the ``Privacy Facts'' label developed by Kelly et al. \cite{kelley-privacy-2013}.
-The structure of a label is hierarchical (see \autoref{fig:privacy-labels-anatomy} for details) and describes data collection practices under four levels: \begin{enumerate*}[label=\textbf{(\arabic*)}] \item \textbf{Privacy Type:} Describes the way in which the collected data is handled.
-This includes collected for tracking users (with third parties), collected and linked to users' identity, and collected but aggregated/anonymized.
-An app’s privacy label may contain a combination of one, two, or all three of these types.
-An app may also report that data is not collected, which is mutually exclusive with the other types. \item \textbf{Purpose:} Discloses the intended reason for the data collection, e.g., for advertising, analytics, personalization. \item \textbf{Data Category:} Reports at a high-level the type of data collected. \item \textbf{Data Type:} Granular information to describe the information collected under the Data Category. \end{enumerate*}
+\paragraph{\textbf{Anatomy of a privacy label.}} The Apple privacy labels are similar in style and content to the ``Privacy Facts'' label developed by Kelley et al. \cite{kelley-privacy-2013}.
+The structure of a label is hierarchical (see \autoref{fig:privacy-labels-anatomy}) and describes data collection practices under four levels: \begin{enumerate*}[label=\textbf{(\arabic*)}] \item \textbf{Privacy Type:} Describes how the app handles collected data, which includes data collected for tracking users (with third parties), data collected and linked to users' identities, and data collected but aggregated/anonymized.
+An app’s privacy label may contain a combination of one, two, or all three types.
+An app may also report that data is not collected, which is mutually exclusive with the other types. \item \textbf{Purpose:} Discloses the intended reason for the data collection, e.g., for advertising, analytics, personalization. \item \textbf{Data Category:} Reports at a high level the category under which collected data falls. \item \textbf{Data Type:} Granular information that describes the data collected under the Data Category. \end{enumerate*}

+\paragraph{\textbf{Privacy nutrition labels.}} Privacy nutrition labels have been studied from a variety of perspectives~\cite{FTC:2011,Cranor:2012,Balebako:2015,Kelly:2009,kelley-standardizing-2010,kelley-privacy-2013,emami-naeini-ask-2020,emami-naeini-which-2021,Schaub:2015}, but Apple's privacy label is the first wide-scale deployment~\cite{Apple:LabelsLive}.
+In an exploratory study, Li et al.~\cite{li-chi} observed the adoption of iOS privacy labels on the App Store and found that very few developers \textit{voluntarily} created privacy labels.
+Balash et al.~\cite{Balash:2022} performed a 66-week analysis of the privacy label adoption on the Apple App Store and identified a steady increase in the number of apps with privacy labels and likely under-reporting by developers forced to provide a label on a version update.